SLM Corporation (SLM) Shares Up Despite Recent Market Volatility

 Analysts’ Opinion of SLM

-Many brokerage firms have already submitted their reports for SLM stocks, with Wells Fargo repeating the rating for SLM by listing it as a “Equal Weight.”
-The predicted price for SLM in the upcoming period, according to Wells Fargo is $16 based on the research report published on February 03rd of the current year 2023.
+Many brokerage firms have already submitted their reports for SLM stocks, with Morgan Stanley repeating the rating for SLM by listing it as a “Overweight.”
+The predicted price for SLM in the upcoming period, according to Morgan Stanley is $15 based on the research report published on April 05th of the current year 2023.

-Compass Point, on the other hand, stated in their research note that they expect to see SLM reach a price target of $18, previously predicting the price at $20.
-The rating they have provided for SLM stocks is “Neutral” according to the report published on November 11th, 2022.
+Wells Fargo, on the other hand, stated in their research note that they expect to see SLM reach a price target of $16, previously predicting the price at $19.
+The rating they have provided for SLM stocks is “Equal Weight” according to the report published on February 03rd, 2023.

-Citigroup gave a rating of “Neutral” to SLM, setting the target price at $17 in the report published on October 13th of the previous year.
+Compass Point gave a rating of “Neutral” to SLM, setting the target price at $18 in the report published on November 11th of the previous year.

 Stock Fundamentals for SLM